LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 #### Cancellations

-If the data were updated in 'real-time' it would be possible to add last-minute cancellations of the service.
+If the data were updated in real-time it would be possible to add last-minute cancellations of the service and provide these to users as notifications.

 #### Real-time GPS data

-A further real-time data option would be to include coordinates of the position of the mobile library vehicle.
-This would provide the opportunity to provide estimated arrival times, and to alert users to delays.
+A further real-time option would be to include coordinates of the current position of the mobile library vehicle.
+This would provide the opportunity to provide estimated arrival times, and alert users to delays.

 ---